codingMustache/codingMustache/README.md

 ## Joke of the Day

-I ordered a chicken and an egg from Amazon.
-I'll let you know.
+Two silk worms had a race.
+They ended up in a tie.

 ## Daily Trivia

-What vulnerability ranked #1 on the OWASP Top 10 in 2013?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Injection
+ 1. Binary
- 2. Insecure Direct Object References
+ 2. Duodecimal
- 3. Cross-Site Scripting
+ 3. Octal
- 4. Broken Authentication
+ 4. Hexidecimal

 <details>
   <summary>Answer</summary>
-  Injection
+  Hexidecimal
 </details>